aldolammel/Arma-3-Vehicles-Overhauling-Script/README.md

 # arma-3-vehicles-overhauling
 soon...

-EDITOR CAN EASILY CHANGE:
+## EDITOR CAN EASILY CHANGE:

-- Quais tipos de veículo têm acesso às estações (terrestres, aéreos, náuticos);
+- What types of vehicles have access to stations (land, air, nautical);
-- Quais serviços estão disponíveis (reparar, reabastecer, rearmar);
+- What services are available (repair, refuel, rearm);
-- Raio de ação de cada tipo de estação;
+- Action radius of each type of station;
-- Tempo de espera entre um serviço e outro;
+- Waiting time between one service and another;
-- Defini quais tipos de assets receberão automaticamente os atributos de uma estação;
+- Defined which types of assets will automatically receive the attributes of a station;

-GLOBAL STATION RULES
+## GLOBAL STATION RULES

-- O veículo deve estar dentro do raio de ação da estação;
+- The vehicle must be within the station's range of action;
-- Pelo menos um player deve estar próximo do veículo;
+- At least one player must be close to the vehicle;
-- O veículo não deve estar completamente destruído;
+- The vehicle must not be completely destroyed;
-- Para um serviço ser executado, a estação não pode estar ocupada com outro.
+- For a service to be performed, the station cannot be busy with another one.

-GROUND STATION RULES
+## GROUND STATION RULES

-- Precisa ser veículo terrestre;
+- Must be a land vehicle;
-- O veículo deve ter sua velocidade em zero ou próximo disso;
+- The vehicle must have its speed at or close to zero;

-- Para reparar:
+**To repair:**
-- - Deve ter algum dano;
+- Must have some damage;
-- - O motor deve estar desligado;
+- The engine must be off;

-- Para reabastecer:
+**To refuel:**
-- -  Deve ter tido algum consumo de combustível;
+- Must have had some fuel consumption;
-- - O motor deve estar desligado;
+- The engine must be off;

-- Rearmar:
+**To rearm:**
-- - Deve ter tido algum gasto de munição do veículo;
+- Must have spent some ammunition in the vehicle;

-AIR STATION RULES
+## AIR STATION RULES

-- Precisa ser veículo aéreo;
+- Must be an air vehicle;
-- O veículo deve estar tocando o solo;
+- The vehicle must be touching the ground;
-- O veículo deve estar completamente parado;
+- The vehicle must be completely stopped;

-- Para reparar:
+**To repair:**
-- - O motor deve estar desligado;
+- The engine must be off;

-- Reabastecer:
+**To refuel:**
-- -  Deve ter tido algum consumo de combustível;
+- Must have had some fuel consumption;
-- - O motor deve estar desligado;
+- The engine must be off;

-- Rearmar:
+**To rearm:**
-- - Deve ter tido algum gasto de munição do veículo;
+- Must have spent some ammunition in the vehicle;

-NAUTIC STATION RULES
+## NAUTIC STATION RULES

-- Precisa ser veículo náutico;
+- Must be a nautical vehicle;
-- O veículo não pode estar submerso;
+- The vehicle cannot be submerged;
-- O veículo deve ter sua velocidade em zero ou muito próxima disso;
+- The vehicle must have its speed at zero or very close to it;

-- Para reparar:
+**To repair:**
-- - Deve ter algum dano;
+- Must have some damage;
-- - O motor deve estar desligado;
+- The engine must be off;

-- Reabastecer:
+**To refuel:**
-- -  Deve ter tido algum consumo de combustível;
+- Must have had some fuel consumption;
-- - O motor deve estar desligado;
+- The engine must be off;

-- Rearmar:
+**To rearm:**
-- - Deve ter tido algum gasto de munição do veículo;
+- Must have spent some ammunition in the vehicle;